-- Goals and Objectives: State the purpose of the project, the problem to be investigated, and the anticipated relevance to criminal justice policy, practice, and theory. - 2.
+- 1. Goals and Objectives: State the purpose of the project, the problem to be investigated, and the anticipated relevance to criminal justice policy, practice, and theory. - 2.
 Subjects: If applicable, include the number of subjects in your study and a description of their characteristics, such as age, gender, race/ethnicity, and other pertinent attributes. - 3.
 Research Design and Methods: Summarize how the work will be organized and conducted by including one or more of the following: - Describe the methods proposed including a clear timeline, the type of data, collection strategies, instruments, study sites, and other methods or procedures.
-For an evaluation, clearly describe the type of evaluation (randomized control trial, quasi-experimental design, or process evaluation). - State the hypothesis and the innovative potential of the research; list and briefly describe the specific aims; and briefly describe the research rationale and the experiments that will be conducted to accomplish each aim. - 4.
+For an evaluation, clearly describe the type of evaluation (randomized control trial, quasi-experimental design, or process evaluation). - State the hypothesis and the innovative potential of the research; list and briefly describe the specific aims; and briefly describe the research rationale and the experiments that will be conducted to accomplish each aim.

+- For technology development efforts, briefly describe how the technology is to be introduced into practice and any key technology challenges.
+If applicable, provide an overview of the anticipated commercialization strategy.
+For technology research and development projects, briefly describe key technology challenges and how they will be overcome. - 4.
 Analysis: Summarize the techniques proposed for data analysis.
-Summarize steps to be taken to strengthen the reliability and validity of the analysis.
+Summarize steps to be taken to strengthen the reliability and validity of the analysis. - 5.
 Products, Reports, and Data Archiving: Describe the expected products such as data sets, interim and final reports, and tools or technologies.
 If applicable, describe data to be archived under NIJ's Data Resource Program.

-Permission to Share Project Abstract with the Public: It is unlikely that NIJ will be able to fund all promising applications submitted under this solicitation, but it may have the opportunity to share information with the public regarding promising but unfunded applications, for example, through a listing on a webpage available to the public.
+.Permission to Share Project Abstract with the Public: It is unlikely that NIJ will be able to fund all promising applications submitted under this solicitation, but it may have the opportunity to share information with the public regarding promising but unfunded applications, for example, through a listing on a webpage available to the public.
 The intent of this public posting would be to allow other possible funders to become aware of such proposals.